petergrace1618/buying-history/README.md

 User input is obtained through several functions that validate the data and enforce the NOT NULL constraint on the models.
 The `Sale.Seller` field, however, is nullable so I added an optional parameter in `GetString()` that allows an empty string.
 In `TryGetDate()` and `TryGetDecimal()` I used a try-catch block in a while loop to ensure that Date and Decimal data is in the proper format.
 I also added data annotations on the model to prevent duplicate records from being added.

 ## The Next Phase
-Now that I have my buying history in a database I can make the following improvements:
+The next step is of course to
-- Create a web application using MVC Database First, of course.
+- Create a web application using MVC Database First,
-- Add an admin page with CRUD functionality.
+- Add an admin portal with CRUD functionality, and
-- Add authentication
+- Add user authentication.

-Further improvements:
+For the sake of simplicity, security, and time, I think I can dispense with the admin page and authentication, and instead install my console app on my virtual private server and login over SSH to update the database.
+Then I can focus on further improvements:
+- Overhaul the page styling and make it responsive.
 - Add album art.
-Either by hovering over an album, or adding a thumbnail to the Sale details page.
+For example, add a thumbnail which displays a modal when clicked.
-- Clicking on an album or band takes the user to discogs.com.
+- Link each album and band to its corresponding page on [discogs.com][16].
-- Clicking on a seller takes the user to the seller's page on eBay or Amazon.
+- Link each seller to their corresponding page on eBay or Amazon.
+- Add a view to show all albums by a particular band
-- Add view to show purchase activity and quantity over time or over a given span of time.
+- Add a view to show purchase activity and quantity over time or over a given span of time.
-- Add view to show all albums by a particular band

 In the end, I know it's just a vanity piece of software, but it's my pride and joy.